dankamongmen/notcurses/README.md

 struct ncplane;   // a drawable notcurses surface, composed of cells struct notcurses; // notcurses state for a given terminal, composed of ncplanes

+// These log levels consciously map cleanly to those of libav; notcurses itself
+// does not use this full granularity.
+The log level does not affect the opening
+// and closing banners, which can be disabled via the notcurses_option struct's
+// 'suppress_banner'.
+Note that if stderr is connected to the same terminal on
+// which we're rendering, any kind of logging will disrupt the output. typedef enum {
+  NCLOGLEVEL_SILENT,  // default. print nothing once fullscreen service begins NCLOGLEVEL_PANIC,   // print diagnostics immediately related to crashing NCLOGLEVEL_FATAL,   // we're hanging around, but we've had a horrible fault NCLOGLEVEL_ERROR,   // we can't keep doin' this, but we can do other things NCLOGLEVEL_WARNING, // you probably don't want what's happening to happen NCLOGLEVEL_INFO,    // "standard information" NCLOGLEVEL_VERBOSE, // "detailed information" NCLOGLEVEL_DEBUG,   // this is honestly a bit much NCLOGLEVEL_TRACE,   // there's probably a better way to do what you want } ncloglevel_e;

 // Configuration for notcurses_init().
 typedef struct notcurses_options {
   // The name of the terminfo database entry describing this terminal.
 If NULL,